-In addition to ActorSystem.actorFor there is also ActorContext.actorFor, which is available inside any actor as context.actorFor.
-This yields an actor reference much like its twin on ActorSystem, but instead of looking up the path starting from the root of the actor tree it starts out on the current actor.
+In addition to ActorSystem.actorSelection there is also ActorContext.actorSelection, which is available inside any actor as context.actorSelection.
+This yields an actor selection much like its twin on ActorSystem, but instead of looking up the path starting from the root of the actor tree it starts out on the current actor.
 Path elements consisting of two dots ("..") may be used to access the parent actor.
 You can for example send a message to a specific sibling:

-context.actorFor("../brother") ! msg
+context.actorSelection("../brother") ! msg